lichyc/clusterWatchdog/README.md

 ## Cluster Watchdog Architecture
 This basically is an EJB-Jar wrapped by a trivial EAR.
 So you can use it as a separate deployment-unit or re-use the EJB-Jar inside your application.
-The watchdog creates a JGroups channel based on the default JGroups configuration of the JBoss EAP instance it gets deployed into.
-So it uses the same configuration as used by the web, ejb, inifispan cluster, unless you tweaked the default JBoss configuration.
+The Watchdog creates a JGroups channel based on the default JGroups configuration of the JBoss EAP instance it gets deployed into.
+So it uses the same configuration as used by the web, ejb, infispan cluster, unless you tweaked the default JBoss configuration.
 Status changes (changeView, disconnect, etc.) on this JGroups channel will trigger events the listener can process.
 A new channel is used to not predict any established channel or channel name, while reusing the default configuration this channel should behave in-sync with your working channels.
 The Watchdog is not simply using a `org.infinispan.notifications.Listener` as this is limited to view changes.
 Only on the JGroups level we have a chance to get closer to the reason of a state change, that might be of interest to derive the required action.